5 Reasons Why Joint Ventures Fail

 4 Requirements for Start-ups

-In the tender process it is essential that an enterprise has experience in the industry that it wants to tender in.
-In fact, the more experience the enterprise has, the better its chances of being awarded a tender.
+In the tender process it is essential that an enterprise has some experience of the supply that it wants to tender on.
+In fact, the more experience the enterprise have in supply the better its changes of being awarded a tender.

-During the past week it has become clear that there is this misconception that if you have a registered business you are ready to tender.
-This couldn’t be further from the truth.
-Business people assume that if they have a registered company, a tax clearance certificate and a B-BBEE certificate they are bound to be successful in responding to tenders.
+Recently it has become clear to us that there is this misconception that if you have a registered business you are ready to tender.
+This couldn't be further from the truth.
+People think that if they have a registered company, a tax clearance certificate and a B-BBEE certificate or affidavit they are bound to be successful in responding to tenders.
+Unfortunately there are other requirements that you have to comply with in order to be ready to tender.